 The city of Edinburgh today paid tribute to the tragic death of a six-week old child, a baby it has taken to its own.
 The funeral took place nearly two years after the baby was found wrapped in a blanket on a canal path in the Seafield area of Edinburgh on the 28th July 2013.

-When found, the boy was described as being well-fed and loved. #Police believe that the mother would have hoped that he would be discovered and taken into a loving home.
 This wish however failed to materialise and the baby's identity is yet to be discovered.
 The police are no further in their search to find the boy's mother either.
 Having committed such a desperate act, there are fears surrounding her mental health.

 Over 200 mourners